-UPMC Community HealthChoices provides at least the same level of service coverage offered by Pennsylvania's Medical Assistance Adult Benefit Package and §1915(c) Home and Community Based waiver programs.
+UPMC Community HealthChoices provides at least the same level of medical coverage offered by Pennsylvania's Medical Assistance Adult Benefit Package.
+For individuals eligible for LTSS, UPMC Community HealthChoices also provides at least the level of service coverage set forth in Pennsylvania's §1915(c) Home and Community-Based Services Waiver.

-Behavioral health coverage is provided by behavioral health managed care organizations (BH-MCOs) that contract with DHS and operate at the county level.
+Behavioral health coverage is not included in UPMC Community HealthChoices.
+Behavioral Health coverage is provided by behavioral health managed care organizations (BH-MCOs) that separately contract with DHS and operate at the county level.

-Medical Assistance recipients who are 21 years old and older and receive LTSS or are dual eligible for Medicare and Medical Assistance, can enroll in a CHC-MCO or change plans with the assistance of an independent enrollment broker.
-Recipients may call the Independent Enrollment Broker at 1-844-824-3655 or visit enrollchc.com.
-TTY users should call toll-free 1-833-254-0690.
+Eligible Medical Assistance recipients can enroll in a Community HealthChoices MCO or change plans with the assistance of an independent enrollment broker.
+Recipients may call the Independent Enrollment Broker at 1-844-824-3655 (TTY: 711) or visit enrollchc.com.